 Moving up north, to the border states of Chihuahua, Coahuila and Durango, with sotol now.
 Made from the flower stalk of an extremely slow growing plant known as Desert Spoon, each plant takes 15 years to mature and yields just one bottle of sotol.
 However, unlike the agave plants which produce tequila and other popular spirits, Desert Spoon plants produce more than one flower in their lifetime.

-I’ve been vocal about HOW FUCKING WEIRD pulque is and I stand by that assessment of this slimy, snot-like in texture drink that is apparently incredibly good for your health.
+I’ve been vocal about HOW FUCKING NOT-A-FAN of pulque I am and I stand by that assessment of this slightly snot-like in texture drink that is apparently incredibly good for your health.
 Health benefits aside though, I don’t understand the appeal I’m afraid (although a recent visit to Guadalajara’s De La O may have changed my mind on that).
 However, and due to the practical impossibility of transporting and exporting pulque, you can only really find this drink around Mexico’s central highlands and so, snot-texture aside, it’s definitely one of the best drinks to try in Mexico.

 Bet you didn’t realise the after-dinner coffee liqueur favourite Kahlúa was Mexican, did you?
 Well, fun fact alert, it is.
 Kahlúa actually originated in the eastern state of Veracruz and was once famous for having an executive board made up only of women.
 Revolutionary.

 Veracruz isn’t the only Mexican liquor producing state in the country though, as the Yucatan Peninsula also has its own (lesser-known) Mexican alcoholic drinks offering in the form of Xtabentún.
 This sweet drink, which apparently goes great with coffee, is made of anise seeds and honey mixed with rum.
 Drink it straight and ice cold, or mix it with a shot of tequila for a ‘Mayan coffee’.